 Disk partitions are created while installing operating system or by computer manufacturer.
-Many people ask the question if it's possible to change partition size in Windows 10 computer without losing data or reinstalling OS.
+Many people ask if it's possible to change partition size in Windows 11 computer without losing data or reinstalling OS.
 Because many people encountered disk space issue after running the computer for a period of time.
-For example, system partition C is small and becomes full, some people want to decrease D/E and increase C drive.
-In some computers, there's only C drive on system disk, so users want to shrink C drive to create more partitions.
-In this article, I'll introduce how to decrease and increase partition size in Windows 11 laptop/desktop/tablet without losing data.
+For example, system partition C is small and becomes full, some people want to decrease D/E to increase C drive space.
+In some Windows 11 laptop/desktop, there's only C drive on system disk, so computer users want to shrink C drive to create more partitions.
+In this article, I'll introduce how to change and increase partition size in Windows 11 without losing data.

-Decrease and increase partition size in Windows 11 Disk Management
+Adjust partition size in Windows 11 with Disk Management

-How to decrease partition size in Windows 11 using Disk Management:
+How to decrease partition size in Windows 11:

 - Right click Windows logo on taskbar and then click Disk Management in the list.

 - Right click a NTFS partition and select "Shrink Volume" option.

 - Enter an amount of space to shrink.
 (Note: 1024MB=1GB, if you don't enter an amount, the maximum available free space will be used by default.)